-How Many People Play Video Games in the World?
-(Dec 2023)

-### EARLIER CAPTURE

 How Many People Play Video Games in the World Today

-There are an estimated 3.26 billion video gamers globally this 2023, a 7.54% increase from the previous year.
-It is expected to rise to 3.8 billion by 2027, with over 540 million new players joining.
-It reached 2.3 billion in 2017 and slowly rose.
-The COVID-19 pandemic in 2020 saw the highest year-on-year growth in the number of players at 16.38%, significantly increasing the number of gamers to 3.05 billion.
+There are an estimated 2.7 billion video gamers globally this 2023, a 7.14% increase from the previous year.
+The number of gamers is expected to 3.1 billion by 2027 (a 15% increase), with over 400 million new players joining.
+The COVID-19 pandemic in 2020 saw the highest year-on-year growth in the number of players, with a 17.87% increase in the number of gamers compared to 2019.